rodney-sibanda/US-Gun-Violence-Data-Analysis--Using-R/README.md

 ![image](https://user-images.githubusercontent.com/126027138/221378901-a1f60c35-b54f-41d3-88f9-17e2e68bbe4c.png)

-The residual plots of suggest that the model assumption of states with greater gun ownership also have more gun-related deaths is NOT true.
-With a positive non - linear pattern being shown in the first residual graph and also with the uneven right-skewed histrogram, we can come to the conclusion that the underlying assumption is false.
+The residual plots of suggest that the model assumption of states with greater gun ownership also have more gun-related deaths is true.
+With a positive non - linear pattern being shown in the first residual graph and also with the uneven right-skewed histrogram, we can come to the conclusion that the underlying assumption is true.